 - Specialised skills and/or knowledge in accounting, finance, banking, law, business administration or related subject. - Knowledge of and experience with financial institutions ("fit-and-proper"). - Integrity, honesty and the ability to generate public confidence. - Knowledge of financial matters including understanding financial statements and financial ratios. - Demonstrated sound business judgment. - Risk management experience.

-In line with the recent changes in the regulatory reporting framework, the Company is in the process of establishing a dedicated recruitment policy in relation to the BoD.
+In line with the recent changes in the regulatory reporting framework, the Company has already established a dedicated recruitment policy.